 - Complete the Mandatory Safety Training (replaces previously required COVID-19 Training)

 - Conduct a daily health self-assessment (personal responsibility) and stay home when sick

 - Follow BC CDC guidance to self-manage cases and close contacts

 - Disinfect high-touch areas

-The building HVAC systems at SFU are in the process of being assessed.
-The assessment is to confirm they are operating and maintained in accordance with WorkSafeBC requirements and relevant ASHRAE Standards for indoor air quality.
+The HVAC systems at SFU under go regular assessments to confirm they are operating and maintained in accordance with WorkSafeBC requirements and relevant ASHRAE Standards for indoor air quality.

 In addition to ensuring ventilation systems are operating in accordance with ASHRAE Standards for indoor air quality, the following steps have been taken: